p-mckenzie/p-mckenzie.github.io/_posts/2018-3-12-Bachelor-finale.md

 The scraper is available in my example projects GitHub [repo](https://github.com/p-mckenzie/example-projects), and can be used with any query to the twitter API (with a few modifications).
 It nicely parses the tweets while waiting for the rate-limit to refresh, saving processing time.

-The twitter API has a limited time window available to look back at, so if you want the tweets after the window elapses, feel free to reach out to me.

 # Data Cleaning
 As anybody who's used twitter knows, tweets are usually a mess.
 I decided I was interested in the words used, and